oist/optinist/docs/gui/visualize.md

 # Visualize Page
-You can create and check output and other result in this page.
+You can create and check outputs and other results in this page.
-First, click "+" button and add display box.
+First, click "+" button and add a display box.
 <p align="center">
 <img width="400px" src="../images/visualize/components/addbox.png" alt="Addbox" />
 </p>

 Select data type(image, timeSeries ...).
-In both of cases that you use flowchart page or not, image and table plot can be uploaded in .tiff and .csv file, respectively.
+With or without using flowchart pages, image and table plot can be uploaded in .tiff and .csv file, respectively.
 <p align="center">
 <img width="400px" src="../images/visualize/components/select_type.png" alt="SelectType" />
 </p>